crsl4/phylogenetics-class/lecture-notes/lecture5-3.md

 ### Learning objectives

 At the end of today's session, you will be able to
-- highlight the main strengths and weaknesses of ClustalW and run it
+- highlight the main strengths and weaknesses of ClustalW and how to run it

 ### Pre-class work